.jpg)

 .webp)

 Pigment-based inks and precision digital technology achieve striking reproductions.
-Each image is applied directly onto archival paper using high-fidelity inkjet printers, ensuring both image quality and longevity.
+Each print is applied directly onto archival paper using high-fidelity inkjet systems, ensuring exceptional quality and longevity.

 Archival papers differ in weight, material, and texture.
-Each is chosen to best suit the intent of the piece—from satin finishes that enhance shadows and color, to washi that offers a textured, tactile feel.
+Each is chosen to best serve the intent of the piece—from satin finishes that enhance tonal depth, to washi papers that offers a textured, tactile feel.

-The paper's gelatin layer captures intricate details and textures within an image.
-Prints reveal rich blacks and a broad tonal range, giving each piece a distinct dimensionality.
+The gelatin layer renders fine detail and textures, rich blacks, and a wide tonal range, giving each print its characteristic dimensionality.

-Each edition is strictly limited to the number of prints indicated.
+Each edition is limited to the number of prints indicated.
 Every work is proofed, reviewed, signed, and accompanied by a numbered Certificate of Authenticity.

 A select number of Artist Proofs are reserved for the artist, family, or collectors.

-A digital photograph is converted to a negative of the image, which is then used in this traditional contact printing method.
+Platinum-palladium printing originated in the 19th century and remains one of the most time-honored and labor-intensive photographic processes.
+A digital photograph is converted into a negative, which is then used in this traditional contact method.

-Black brush strokes around the edge of the image from the chemical application reveal the handmade nature of the piece—no two will ever be the same.
+The visible brush strokes around the edges reveal the hand-coated process—no two prints will ever be the same.

-Each edition is strictly limited to the number of prints indicated.
+Each edition is limited to the number of prints indicated.
 Every work is proofed, reviewed, signed, and accompanied by a numbered Certificate of Authenticity.

 A select number of Artist Proofs are reserved for the artist, family, or collectors.